ikelaiah/duckdb-fp/README.md

 ### Prerequisites

 - FreePascal 3.2.2 or later
-- DuckDB 1.1.2 or later
+- Lazarus 3.6 (to run examples and tests)
-- Lazarus 3.6 (optional, for IDE support)
+- DuckDB DLL v1.1.2 or later

 ### Installation